saraswat/ClockedX10Sem/Readme.txt

 The characterization for hb for clock-free programs is very simple and given in PPoPP'13.
 This project contains the characterization for arbitrary clocked programs.

+For people looking to  udnerstad this code the place to sart with is smallx10.pl.
+It is an extract of x10.pl that provides only the core reduction predicates.